cloudpilot-emu/cloudpilot-emu/README.md

 as command line argument.
 Command line options exist for activating the GDN stub, mounting a card on launch and more.
 Run `cloudpilot-emu --help` in order to get an overview of the supported options.

+### OS5

+The OS5 emulation part of CloudpilotEmu likewise comes with a native app.
+Similar to `cloudpilot-emu`, `cp-uarm` provides a CLI and a set of command line options, and help is accessible with `--help` on the commandline and `help` in the CLI.

 # Reporting issues